Friday, May 31, 2013

 Crime Writers of Canada mini writing conference report by Leanne Dyck

 The morning of Saturday, May 25th I woke before my alarm.
 By 6:30 a.m., I was in the truck headed for the ferry.
 I was excited—but not nervous.
 This surprised me.
-I’m use to talking to one or two people at a time, in a few hours I would be talking to a room full.
-But the day wasn’t all about me—there were other panels, other panelists.
+I’m used to talking to one or two people at a time, in a few hours I would be talking to a room full.
+But the day wasn’t all about me—there were other panels, other panellists.

 Here’s what I heard…